t2vee/Logto-USS/README.md

 # Logto Account Dashboard

 A personal "My Account" dashboard built specially for use with the Logto Authentication Platform.

-It is made up of 2 core components.
-- The vue3 web client
-- The M2M api on cloudflare workers

-Why not use page functions instead of 2 separate applications?
-- this is so this application stack can be run on platforms other than cloudflare.
-  - like for example using the cloudflare workerd runtime to run locally with docker
+~~Why not use page functions instead of 2 separate applications?~~ ~~- this is so this application stack can be run on platforms other than cloudflare.~~ ~~- like for example using the cloudflare workerd runtime to run locally with docker~~ have now migrated the 2 projects together for easier development, project management and app deployment.

 ## demo
 You can access the demo at [logto-demo-account-dashboard.pages.dev](https://logto-demo-account-dashboard.pages.dev/account/aboutme).